PhilJay/homebrew-proclip/README.md

 # ProClip
-A terminal / commandline extension capable of storing and executing frequently used commands conveniently
+A terminal / commandline extension for storing and executing frequently used commands conveniently instead of having to re type them everytime.

 # Installation
-Clone the repository and add the brew formula to the brew search path:
+Clone the repository and add the brew formula to the brew search path using:
 ```python
   brew tap philjay/proclip https://github.com/PhilJay/homebrew-proclip.git
 ```

-Install the script "proclip":
+Install "proclip":
 ```python
   brew install proclip
 ```